By Julie Christensen

 Does Confederate jasmine bloom all summer?

-Confederate jasmine begins to bloom in May and continues blooming through June.
+Confederate jasmine (trachelospermum jasminoides) begins to bloom in May and continues blooming through June, blooming best in locations with direct sunlight.
+The flowers on jasmine vines have a sweet fragrance.

 Does Confederate jasmine die in winter?

 Confederate jasmine can withstand temperatures down to 10 degrees Fahrenheit without dying.
 Once temperatures drop below 32 degrees, you may notice the color of your Confederate jasmine’s foliage change from green to a bronze hue.
 Once temperatures reach 10 degrees, the leaves will begin to drop off the plant.
-If the weather does not warm up and temperatures stay at or below 10 degrees, your Confederate jasmine will die back to the woody parts of the stems.
+In the winter months, if the weather does not warm up and temperatures stay at or below 10 degrees, your Confederate jasmine will die back to the woody parts of the stems.
 Exceptionally harsh winters or sustained low temperatures can cause Confederate jasmine to die down to the roots.
+This means that confederate jasmine vine is considered to be fairly cold hardy.

 Does Confederate jasmine need sun?

 Confederate jasmine has a bit of flexibility when it comes to the plant’s sun needs.
 It does very well in full sun but can also grow successfully in part sun or partial shade.
-The more sun a Confederate jasmine is provided, the more bountiful its flowers will be.
+The more sun a Confederate jasmine is provided, the more bountiful its sweetly scented star-like flowers white flowers will be, so look for a location with full sun for the best results.

 Does star jasmine have deep roots?

-The root system of star jasmine plants proliferates with runners, so wherever the plant touches the ground, it puts down roots.
+The root system of star jasmine vines proliferate with runners, so wherever the plant touches the ground, it puts down roots.
 These roots create a network that grows deep and covers the entire area where the plant grows.
 It’s the Confederate jasmine’s root system that is responsible for its tendency to spread, which is what makes it invasive.

 Does star jasmine need a trellis?